A look at big settlements in US police killings

 MICHAEL BROWN

-Michael Brown, an unarmed black 18-year-old, was fatally shot by a white officer, Darren Wilson, in August 2014 in Ferguson, Missouri.
+Michael Brown, an unarmed Black 18-year-old, was fatally shot by a white officer, Darren Wilson, in August 2014 in Ferguson, Missouri.

 A grand jury declined to indict Wilson, and the U.S. Justice Department opted against civil rights charges.
 Wilson later resigned.